-Generally employers must register before the end of the relevant fortnight to receive a JobKeeper payment in respect of that fortnight.
-There is an exception in relation to the first JobKeeper fortnight (commencing on 30 March 2020).
-Employers may register before the end of the second JobKeeper fortnight in respect of both the first and second JobKeeper fortnights.
+Generally, employers must register before the end of the relevant fortnight to receive a JobKeeper payment in respect of that fortnight.

+There is an exception in relation to the JobKeeper fortnights in April and May.
+For those fortnights, employers have until 31 May 2020 to enrol (with any payments for those initial JobKeeper periods conditional on all other requirements being satisfied).